Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 10. Open the Employees Form in the normal view.

-11. When you open the Form you will find the Employee Name is moving into place slowly from right to left, character by character, in the header label.
+11. When you open the form, the employee name will gradually move into place from right to left, appearing character by character in the header label.

-12. Click on the Navigation button to move the records forward one by one.
+12. Click the forward Navigation records button to move the records one by one.

 13. The names of the employees will be displayed in the same style by moving from the right edge of the label to the left.